Sport-Leagues struggle to contain outbreaks as holiday season nears

 There is no indication yet that any holiday action will be postponed but with the coronavirus spreading through locker rooms, fans may not see all their favourite players.

-In Canada, those who get tickets as Christmas presents to the NHL Toronto Maple Leafs and Ottawa Senators or the NBA Toronto Raptors may not be able to use them.
+The NFL, which had around 100 players test positive this week, updated its COVID-19 protocols on Thursday, requiring masks regardless of vaccination status, eliminating in-person meals and barring outside visitors while teams are traveling.

-The Canadian and Ontario provincial governments announced a 50% reduction in arena capacity on Wednesday as part of new restrictions to combat the fast-spreading Omicron variant.
+The NFL told Reuters there are no plans to limit stadium capacity given that, with few exceptions, players do not interact with fans on game day.

-Despite seeing almost 100 players enter COVID protocol this week, the NFL has not postponed any games and has no plans to limit stadium capacity.
+In Canada, some people who get tickets to see the NHL's Toronto Maple Leafs and Ottawa Senators or NBA's Toronto Raptors as Christmas presents may be out of luck as the Ontario provincial government is implementing a 50% capacity limit for sporting events starting on Saturday.

 Already dealing with a backlog of 10 postponed games, the NHL on Thursday was looking at the possibility of more scheduling headaches.